Bash and Zsh Completion

 Generating a completion shell script

-built-in options produce a
+The --shell-completion-script and --shell-type built-in options produce a

 shell script that enables tab completion.
 In the example below, we generate a

-completion script (called completion-script.sh
+completion script (called completion-script.sh):

 my-cli-app \